-The mini season of Autumn Equinox runs from September 22 until October 7.
-The harvest moon is a relevant kigo, or seasonal words, to use when writing haiku about this season.
-Today we have six haiku by four haiku masters that reference the harvest moon.
+The mini-season of Autumn Equinox runs from September 22 until October 7.
+The Harvest Moon is a relevant kigo, or seasonal words, to use when writing haiku.
+In today's post we will read some harvest moon inspired poetry and haiku.

 The 1960s brought an awareness of an emerging environmental crisis.
 This crisis captured the attention of poets and led to the creation of ecopoetry.
 Ecopoetry can then be separated into three large categories: nature poetry, environmental poetry, and ecological poetry.